adriankoering/padvinder/README.md

 [![Documentation Status](https://readthedocs.org/projects/padvinder/badge/?version=latest)](http://padvinder.readthedocs.io/en/latest/?badge=latest)

-# padvinder
+# Padvinder

-Learning how to raytrace with an object-orientated implementation in python. :dizzy:
+Padvinder is a little pathtracing renderer written in Python.
+Originally I was keen to implement my own pathtracer.
+The focus has always been on quick coding and learning rather than on code performance.
+Over the time it developed into an exercise for good coding practices like test-driven-development, continuous integration and documentation.

+Padvinder is meant to be a dutchly flavoured word for pathtracing; encoding the algorithm used for rendering with Guido van Rossum's dutch origins.

-## Usage
+## Example Usage

-from the root of the repository run it via
+Run an example renering from the root of the repository via
 ```
 python -m padvinder
 ```
-this executes the \_\_main\_\_.py file

-to run the test execute the test module from the repository root via
+I find this to be cleaner and shorter than having a main.py file.
+It makes use of Python's ability to execute modules.
+Under the hood \_\_main\_\_.py is executed.

+## Tests

+Run the tests similarly to running the example via
 ```
 python -m padvinder.test
 ```
+Again, this executes the \_\_main\_\_.py file in the test module while keeping the command line concise.

+## Continuous Integration

+Thanks to [Travis CI](https://travis-ci.org/) :smiley: Find the build status at [Padvinder on Travis](https://travis-ci.org/adriankoering/padvinder).

 ## Documentation

-Find a rendered version of the documentation at [padvinder.readthedocs.io](http://padvinder.readthedocs.io/en/latest/)
+Thanks to [Read the Docs](https://readthedocs.org/) :smiley: Find the documentation at [Padvinder on Read the Docs](http://padvinder.readthedocs.io/en/latest/).